-Bookings in the fourth quarter of 2020 decreased to \$18.5 million from \$20.3 million a year ago.
-Bookings in both periods were negatively impacted by restrained spending within the oil and gas industry due to shifting supply and demand dynamics and the uncertainty caused by the COVID-19 pandemic.
+Bookings in 2020 decreased to \$79.2 million from \$148.2 million in the comparative period.
+Bookings were negatively impacted by restrained spending within the oil and gas industry due to shifting supply and demand dynamics and the uncertainty caused by the COVID-19 pandemic.
 These factors are in addition to previously disclosed difficulties facing the industry, including producers having made a general shift to funding growth capital expenditures from free cash flow, constrained access to capital for producers, uncertainty around global trade dynamics, and political uncertainty.
 In addition, the Company de-recognized \$19.8 million of previous bookings in the Canada segment in the fourth quarter of 2020.
 These bookings largely related to a project initially recorded in a prior year that the customer deferred.
 The initial deposit for the project was allocated to other projects that the Company had been awarded with the same customer.
 Without the effect of this de-recognition, bookings in Canada would have improved over the comparative quarter, and the fourth quarter of 2020 would represent the strongest bookings quarter in the region since the second quarter of 2019.
-While the second half of 2021 is expected to see increased activity levels, the Company expects bookings levels to remain subdued through the first half of 2021 and has implemented certain cost saving measures in response to unfavourable market conditions.

-Revenue decreased by \$70.0 million and \$271.2 million for the fourth quarter and twelve months of 2020 compared to the same periods in 2019, primarily due to lower Engineered Systems revenue on a lower opening backlog and reduced bookings throughout 2020.
-For the twelve months of 2020, Service and Rentals revenues were down due to lower equipment sales and reseller activity, Service branches performing more light-duty work as opposed to overhauls, and the return of certain rental units.
+Revenue decreased by \$271.2 million for the twelve months of 2020 compared to the same period in 2019, primarily due to lower Engineered Systems revenue on a lower opening backlog and reduced bookings throughout 2020.
+For the twelve months of 2020, Service and Energy Infrastructure revenues were down due to lower equipment sales and reseller activity, Service branches performing more light-duty work as opposed to overhauls, and the return of certain rental units.

-The Canadian segment recorded an operating income of \$6.6 million and \$19.0 million for the fourth quarter and twelve months of 2020 compared to \$5.5 million and \$37.4 million in the same period of 2019.
-Operating income in the fourth quarter increased due to lower SG&A, driven by reduced compensation expenses on lower headcount and cost recoveries related to government assistance programs, partially offset by lower gross margin on reduced revenue.
+The Canadian segment recorded an operating income of \$19.0 million compared to \$37.4 million in 2019.
 For the twelve months of 2020, operating income decreased due to lower gross margin on reduced revenue and increased bad debt provisions, partially offset by reduced compensation expenses on lower headcount, lower share-based compensation on mark-to-market impacts, decreased profit share on lower operational results, and cost recoveries related to government assistance programs.